nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/sendinblue-integration/set-up-sendinblue-plugin.md

 > [!NOTE]
 >
-> If you *have checked* **SendinBlue email template**, then click on **Edit template** to edit the content of your template on your SendinBlue account.
+> If you *have checked* **Sendinblue email template**, then click on **Edit template** to edit the content of your template on your Sendinblue account.
-If you *haven't checked* **SendinBlue email template**, then clicking on **Edit template** will redirect you to the message templage edit page in the nopCommerce admin area.
+If you *haven't checked* **Sendinblue email template**, then clicking on **Edit template** will redirect you to the message templage edit page in the nopCommerce admin area.
 Read more about the message template editing process [here](xref:en/running-your-store/content-management/message-templates).
 You can also send a test email from that page to check the content.
 Note that an email credit will be used for each test email.

 ## Sending SMS